temporalio/edu-101-typescript-code/exercises/farewell-workflow/README.md

 ## Part C: Create a Client to Start Your New Activity
 1. Open the `farewell.ts` file (located in the `practice/src/clients` subdirectory) in the editor
 1. Update the import statement to get the name of your new Workflow
-1. Update the `client.workflow.start` function to have the name of your ne w Workflow as the the first parameter.
+1. Update the `client.workflow.execute` function to have the name of your new Workflow as the the first parameter.

 ## Part D: Start the Microservice and Run the Workflow
 All commands below must be run from the `practice` subdirectory.